aacorro/aacorro/README.md

 <br>
 <h3 align="center">Full Stack Developer</h3>

-For me, programming and software development combines my interest in creation and design with an environment of constant learning and discovery.
+Programming and software development combines my interest in creation and design with an environment of constant learning and discovery.
 I find myself looking forward to the challenges the work presents.
-Planning and strategizing about a solution, execute it, and then see the benefits of that solution made real is one of the best feelings in the world.
-Software development gives joy and excitement to my life and keeps me coming back for more.
+Planning and strategizing about a solution, executing it, and then seeing the benefits of that solution are one of the best feelings in the world.
+Software development gives me joy and excitement.
+It keeps me coming back for more.
 <br>
 <br>
 - 💬 Ask me about **C# ASP.NET**